 - g.
-Up to 4015% of the portfolio may be invested in banker's acceptance, not to exceed 180 days maturities, with no more than 305% of the portfolio invested in the banker's acceptances of any one commercial bank.
+Up to 15% of the portfolio may be invested in banker's acceptance, not to exceed 180 days maturities, with no more than 5% of the portfolio invested in the banker's acceptances of any one commercial bank.
 These banker's acceptances must be issued by a U.S. National or State chartered bank or state or federal association (as defined by section 5102 of the California Financial Code) and must be rated either A-1/P-1/F1 or better by at least two of the three nationally recognized rating services (S&P, Moody's and Fitch).
 Issuers must be a corporation with total assets in excess of \$5 Billion. - h.
 Up to 30% of the portfolio may be invested in commercial paper of prime quality as defined by at least 2 nationally recognized organizations that rate these securities, subject to a maximum of 5 percent of the portfolio in any one issuer at the time of purchase, with maturity limited to 180 days or less. - i.
 Up to 100% of the portfolio may be invested in the Local Agency Investment Fund (LAIF). - j.
 Up to 100% of the portfolio may be invested in the San Mateo County Treasury. - k.
-Up to 30% of the portfolio may be invested in securities that have the explicit or implicit guarantee of the U.S. government (such as the Federal Deposit Insurance Corporation's, FDIC, Temporary Liquidity Guarantee Program, TLGP). - k.
-Up to 30% of the portfolio may be invested in U.S. corporate bonds with a minimum rating of "A" by a nationally recognized rating service, subject to a maximum of five 5 percent of the portfolio in any one corporation, at the time of purchase.
-Non-U.S. issuers are excluded. - General account and collateralized Guaranteed Investment Contracts (GICs) are allowed.
+Up to 30% of the portfolio may be invested in U.S. corporate bonds with a minimum rating of "A" by a nationally recognized rating service, subject to a maximum of 5% of the portfolio in any one corporation, at the time of purchase.
+Non-U.S. issuers are excluded. - 1.
+General account and collateralized Guaranteed Investment Contracts (GICs) are allowed.
 General account GICs shall be considered similarly to a corporate bond and subject to the 30% aggregate and 5% per issuer limits and credit rating limits described above.
 Collateralized GICs, if backed by U.S. Treasuries or agencies exclusively, shall be subject to the Federal Agency requirements listed above. - m.
 Credit Quality.
 Should any investment or financial institution represented in the portfolio be downgraded by any of the major rating services to a rating below those established in this investment policy, the Executive Vice Chancellor or designee must immediately make an informed decision as to the disposition of that asset.
 The situation will be monitored daily by the Executive Vice Chancellor or designee until final disposition has been made.

 Security Description Maximum

 District's own bonds 100%

 U.S. Treasuries 100%

 Federal Agencies or GSEs (per issuer) 30%

 Mortgage backed securities or Asset backed securities (MBS or ABS) 20%

 Certificates of deposit (CD) 30%

 Registered state warrants, notes or bonds 30%

-Bankers Acceptance 40 15 %
+Bankers Acceptance 15%

 Commercial Paper 30%

 Local Agency Investment Fund (LAIF) 100%

 San Mateo County Treasury 100%

 Other Federal government guaranteed securities 30%

 U.S. Corporate Bonds 30%